spa44rty/FictionWriterStudio/replit.md

   - Individual Apply/Ignore options for each suggestion
   - Uses medium model for balanced speed and quality
   - All suggestions include rationale: "Copy edit: improved clarity, precision, and readability per publishing standards"

-- **Issues & Suggestions Panel**: Lower half shows summary of all flagged issues and AI suggestions
-  - **Issues**: ERROR (red), WARNING (orange), INFO (blue) severity levels with counts
-  - **AI Suggestions**: Line-by-line edits listed with old/new text and rationale
-  - **Click to jump**: Click any issue or suggestion in the panel to jump to its exact location in the editor
-  - Provides overview while inline highlighting shows exact locations
-  - Apply/Reject buttons available in both panel and inline tooltips

 - **AI Writing Assistant**: Bottom chat bar spanning full width
   - Ask questions about your writing ("How can I fix the spelling errors?")